Crooked Billet: History

 In the 1820s, Gothic House (later renamed Gothic Lodge) was home to novelist Captain Frederick Marryat.
 In 1874 it became the home of engineer Sir William Preece (Note: Sir William was the premier campaigner for electric street lighting in Wimbledon.
 His son, Arthur Preece, opened the town's first electricity power station in 1899.) who permitted use of his garden by Guglielmo Marconi to position a radio transmitter "used to send some of the earliest telegraph messages".
 It was the first house in London with a telephone and London's first house with electricity for illumination, boiling a kettle and ironing.

 In the 1860s Earl Spencer was Lord of the Manor, and owner of Wimbledon Common.
-His stated intent to enclose the common land before selling it for building development led to the passage of the Wimbledon and Putney Commons Act of 1871.
+His stated intent to enclose the common land before selling it for building development led to the passage of the Wimbledon and Putney Commons Act 1871 (34 & 35 Vict. c. cciv).
 Consequently, the land is preserved as a commons and saved "for the public in perpetuity".
 A Board of Conservators manages the property.

 In 1872, Sir Henry Peek of Wimbledon House, Parkside, constructed the "Cinque Cottages" which displaced the earlier cottages.
 The deed of trust provides for the beneficiaries to be "poor men of good character in needy circumstances" 54 years old or older who resided within one of 40 Surrey parishes.
 Peek played a signal role in passing the Commons Act.
 (Note: Sir Henry was a son of the founder of biscuit maker Peek Frean & Co.)
 He was a Member of Parliament for East Surrey from 1868 until 1884.

 In 1888 Young's Brewery leased the Crooked Billet pub, and bought the freehold in 1928.
 In 1974 Young's purchased the Hand in Hand.
 After the pubs were enlarged and refurbished, they were sold in 2006.
 The pubs are separated from the green.
 In Wright's Alley, Shire horses historically pulled brewer's drays delivering ale to customers.